FAQs

 Application FAQ

 A: Students are required to have completed one semester of calculus (preferably the equivalent of at least UNM’s Math 162 or Math 180) and a course in Linear Algebra or Matrices is also strongly recommended.
-It is recommended that you have a good background in math skills, economic theory, and statistics (e.g., calculus, linear algebra, micro/macro theory; and statistics background and regression analysis exposure).
+It is recommended that you have a good background in math skills, economic theory, and statistics (e.g., calculus, linear algebra, micro/macro theory, a statistics background, and regression analysis exposure).

-Q: I took the GRE five years ago, do I need to take them again?
+Q: I took the GRE five years ago; do I need to take it again?

 Q: What were the average GRE scores in previous admission cycles?